5th Grade Curriculum

 Field Trips and Culminating Events

-Lewis & Clark (Harry P. Leu Gardens)
+- Lewis & Clark (Harry P. Leu Gardens)

-Colonial Day: After studying the early life of colonists and the hardships endured as they came to the New World, students research a colony and give an informative speech about one of the original thirteen colonies, dress in colonial attire, and spend the afternoon eating a meal of thanksgiving for a safe arrival, reliving the chores of a colonist, and playing the games of colonial children.
+- Colonial Day: After studying the early life of colonists and the hardships endured as they came to the New World, students research a colony and give an informative speech about one of the original thirteen colonies, dress in colonial attire, and spend the afternoon eating a meal of thanksgiving for a safe arrival, reliving the chores of a colonist, and playing the games of colonial children.

-Revolutionary War Reenactment: After being drafted into the British Army, French Army, or Colonial Army, the students spend the afternoon learning to drill under the instruction of Major Baron von Steuben.
+- Revolutionary War Reenactment: After being drafted into the British Army, French Army, or Continental Army, the students spend the afternoon learning to drill under the instruction of Major Baron von Steuben.
 They then march to camp and load their (water) guns and reenact the major battles of the Revolutionary War.
 Lexington and Concord, Bunker Hill, the Crossing of the Delaware, and many more battles are indelibly stamped in their memories.

-Brave and Free: The end-of-the-year play is a grand adventure that reenacts all the history the students have learned during the year.
+- Brave and Free: The end-of-the-year play is a grand adventure that reenacts all the history the students have learned during the year.
 In a fun and “independent” way, the students lead the audience through the time of the explorers, the colonies, the Revolutionary War, and the making of our government.
 There are moments of laughter as the students try to figure out how to run a show without any teachers or any fireworks, and there are moments of awe as they step onto the stage and recite the Declaration of Independence.
 It is truly a marvelous ending to a year steeped in American history.